tetris245/ULTRAbc/README.md

 Special thanks to Myrhanda and Kimei for giving permission to integrate the Moaner script.

+Special thanks to Eddii for giving permission to use a feature of his ELA mod (https://github.com/Eddiidev/ELA).

 Thanks to lillyBC for providing ideas and inspiration with her bcTampermonkeys scripts.

 Thanks to wwwruomeng for the Chinese translation.